Jan Bart

-Jan Bart (January 26, 1919 – August 12, 1971) was a prominent Jewish-American lyrics tenor, humorist, and raconteur.
+Jan Bart (January 26, 1919 – August 12, 1971) was a Jewish American cantor and Yiddish entertainer.
 His work combined the sounds of European Jewry and American musical tastes.

 Early life

 Bart was born Avram Sholom (Sol) Strauser in Sambor, Poland (now Sambir, Ukraine).
-His family owned a bakery, and as a very young child, he would stand on a stool and sing to the customers.
-By the time he immigrated with his family to the United States of America in 1930 at age 11, he had already become a cantor and continued singing at religious services at various synagogues in the Greater New York area.
+His family owned a bakery and, as a child, he would stand on a stool and sing to the customers.
+He became a cantor by the age of 11 and continued singing at religious services at various synagogues in the Greater New York area by the time his family immigrated to the US in 1930.